jeod13/katacoda-scenarios/sales-and-marketing-team/test2/step1.md

 ThOlDuismyfapuinSoLo<br /><br />

 To anyone else, it’s gobbledygook, but to you it makes perfect sense.
 Make sure the sentence you choose is as personal and unguessable as possible.
+# Remember password is just a small pieces in Security, you should be consider security awareness in anytime.
+For example, Logout Wordpress after you have done your job to prevent others can use your accounts to do anything.